EladSheinfeld/data-products-course-project/diamond-predicion-pitch.md

 The Diamond Price Model
 ========================================================

-The diamonds dataframe has the following dimentions:
+The diamonds dataframe has the following dimensions:

 ```r
 dim(diamonds)